UK tech experts · info@vividrepairs.co.uk

 The mic arm is flexible and adjustable up to 120 degrees, which is good.
 You can position it close to your mouth for better pickup, and it stays where you put it.
 When you don’t need it, the whole thing detaches easily.

-Comfort Details
+Comfort Assessment

 The PG3 is comfortable for most gaming sessions, though the protein leather ear pads do trap heat.
 If you run hot or game in a warm room, expect to take breaks after a few hours.